openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussions.rst

  .. image:: ../../../shared/building_and_running_chapters/Images/NewCategory_Discussion.png
   :alt: Image of a new topic named Course Q&A in the list of discussions

-.. note:: In courses with cohorts enabled, the course-wide discussion topics that you add are unified.
-All of the posts can be read and responded to by every student, regardless of their assignement to a cohort.
-You have the option to configure these topics to be divided by cohort.
+.. note:: In courses that use cohorts, the course-wide discussion topics that you add are unified.
+All posts can be read and responded to by every learner, regardless of the cohort that they belong to.
+You can optionally configure these topics to be divided by cohort.
 See :ref:`Coursewide Discussion Topics and Cohorts`.

 .. _Create ContentSpecific Discussion Topics: